Governors' Il Moran Camp: Our full report

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: Guides are first-aid trained, there is a first-aid kit in all vehicles, and heads of departments are first-aid trained.
+- Guides are first-aid trained, there is a first-aid kit in all vehicles, and heads of departments are first-aid trained.
 There is a doctor at Governors’ Camp, just five minutes’ drive away.
 The camp has links to the Flying Doctor service.

 - High Risk

-Fire safety: There are fire extinguishers around the camp and fire drills are occasionally conducted to ensure that staff know how to use them.
+- There are fire extinguishers around the camp and fire drills are occasionally conducted to ensure that staff know how to use them.